 - Follow HWY 10 south through Bay Bulls, through Witless Bay, through Tors Cove.

-- Approximately 1.6 kilometres south of Tors Cove, turn left towards Bauline East.
+- Approximately1.6 kilometers south of Tors Cove, turn left towards Bauline East.
 This is an unnamed, but well-travelled road.
-There is an ATV repair shop on the corner – Melvin's.
+There is an ATV repair shop on the corner – Melvin’s.

-- Whale Watcher House is located along that coastal road - about 1.6 kilometres in.
-It is house Number 315, and there is a small humpback sign to catch your attention.
-If you reach the Church - you have gone too far.
+- Whale Watcher House is located along that coastal road – about 2.3 kilometers in.
+It is house Number 315; it is located on the ocean side of the road…and there is a small humpback sign to catch your attention.
+If you reach the Church – you have gone too far.

 - Turn onto to HWY 13 from the Trans-Canada Highway (TCH) towards HWY 10.